ch3p4ll3/QBittorrentBot/README.md

 - Move in the project directory
 - Install dependencies with `pip3 install -r requirements.txt`
 - Create a config.json file
-- Edit in the file /src/config.py the location of the file 'config.json'
 - Start the bot with `python3 main.py`

 ## How to enable the qBittorrent Web UI